1999 Aggie Bonfire collapse: Victims

 Of the 58 students and former students working on the stack, 12 were killed and 27 were injured.
-Ten students and one former student were killed in the initial collapse, while another student died in the hospital the next day bringing the total deceased to twelve.
+Ten students and one former student were killed in the initial collapse, while another student died in the hospital the next day bringing the death toll to twelve.
 John Comstock was the last living person to be removed from the stack.
 He spent months in the hospital following amputation of his left leg and partial paralysis of his right side.
-Comstock returned to A&M in 2001 to finish his degree.
+He returned to A&M in 2001 to finish his degree.

 Aftermath

 The university gave the National Forestry Hero Award to an employee of Steely Lumber Co., James Gibson, for rescuing students.
-By 2000 Texas A&M spent over $80,000 so students and administrators could travel to the funerals of the deceased, including $40,000 so 125 students and staff could attend a funeral in Turlock, California by way of private aircraft; most of the persons on board were students.
+By January 2000, Texas A&M spent over $80,000 so students and administrators could travel to the funerals of the deceased, including $40,000 so 125 students and staff could attend a funeral in Turlock, California by way of private aircraft; most of those on board were students.
 The total amount of funds spent by the university on all disaster-related expenses by that date was $292,000.

 For two years, the university pondered options for reinstating the tradition.
-Bowen formed a task force, which proposed a new design.
+University president Ray Bowen formed a task force, which proposed a new design.
 The task force recommended that students be allowed to participate in building the bonfire as long as they were monitored by professional construction experts.
 Current and former students debated whether the proposed division of labor could be considered a student project.
 The debate was rendered moot when the university discovered liability insurance for the revamped project would cost more than $2 million per year.
 In 2002, Bowen announced that the bonfire was officially cancelled.
 Bowen's successor Robert Gates upheld this decision, stating that a "change in the status quo regarding the future of Bonfire would be inappropriate while litigation is still on-going".